HarishBachu/HandSegmentation/README.md

 6. Once you are ready to start generating your dataset, press the **_'s'_** key on your keyboard.
 The program will continuously save the processed images in their respective subdirectories, inside the root directory.
 Once the process is done, a popup window will appear, alreting you that the process is complete.

 7. If you wish to quit the program in between, press the **_'q'_** key.

+## Future Modifications ##

+1. The current method works well, but it requires the room to be well illuminated for accurate segmentation.
+Otherwise, the results are extremely noisy, and sometimes, it may crop out completely wrong areas of the image.
+Moreover, we operate under the assumption that the hand is the largest contour, which is not always the case.
+To overcome this, a novel CNN based architecture can be implemented to extract the required regions to a much better accuracy

+2. The current version requires the download of the whole repository, and to run the code manually.
+However, some (if not most) users may prefer a more Graphical Approach.
+To remedy this, the whole program can be deployed as a web application (preferably on Heroku).
+I am currently familiarising myself with concepts of WebDev, and am looking to actively work on this aspect of the project.